Māori mythology: Life of Rātā

 Rātā, the son of Wahieroa and Hinepiripiri, set out to avenge his father's death.
 How he killed Matoka-rau-tāwhiri is dependent on where the tale is told, but, he won in the end, and used the ogre's bones to make spears.
-He soon found out though, that Wahieroa's bones were lying with Tāwhaki's old enemies, the ponaturi.
+He soon found out though, that Wahieroa's bones were lying with the old enemies of Tāwhaki, the ponaturi.

 In order to get to the ponaturi, Rātā had to build a canoe.
 Rātā set about chopping down the tree for his canoe, cutting the top away, and went home after the day's work was over.
 The next day, he found the tree standing upright as if it had never been touched.
 He repeated the task of chopping it, and the next day it was again re-erected.
 He decided to hide in a nearby bush for the night to understand what was happening, and discovered that his work was being undone by the birdlike hākuturi spirits, who explained that he didn't perform the correct rituals and thus his attempts to fell the tree were an insult to Tāne Mahuta.
 With expressing regret, the hākuturi constructed his canoe for him.

-While rescuing Wahieroa's bones, Rātā overheard the ponaturi singing a song called Titikura while banging the bones together.
+While rescuing the bones of Wahieroa, Rātā overheard the ponaturi singing a song called Titikura while banging the bones together.
 He killed the priests and later used the song to turn the tides of a losing battle against them.
-In a flash, the dead of Rātā's people returned to life and slaughtered the ponaturi in their thousands.
+In a flash, the dead of the people of Rātā returned to life and slaughtered the ponaturi in their thousands.

-Rātā's sons by Tonga-rau-tawhiri were Tūwhakararo and Whakatau.
+The sons of Rātā by Tonga-rau-tawhiri were Tūwhakararo and Whakatau.
 In other accounts, their parents were Tūhuruhuru and Apakura.
-In other accounts still, Apakura as Tūwhakararo's wife threw an apron or girdle into the ocean, which a deity named Rongotakawhiu turned into Whakatau.
+In other accounts still, Apakura as the wife of Tūwhakararo wife threw an apron or girdle into the ocean, which a deity named Rongotakawhiu turned into Whakatau.
 The boy was taught a handful of magical secrets by the deity, and he was capable of living under the sea.
-As Whakatau's brother, Tūwhakararo had been murdered by the Āti Hāpai (or Raeroa) tribe, so the former avenged him by gathering an army and slaughtering the offending tribe.
+As the brother of Whakatau, Tūwhakararo had been murdered by the Āti Hāpai (or Raeroa) tribe, so the former avenged him by gathering an army and slaughtering the offending tribe.
 This is one event that was said to trigger migrations from Hawaiki.